by Jenny Thompson, PhD, Director of Education

 With the onset of the pandemic, orders and regulations issued by officials seemed only to lengthen the already familiar litany of instructions that reminded people on a daily basis that their lives were not “normal;” they had been curtailed by something beyond their control; first a war, and now a pandemic.

-The obituary list grew longer, recounting an expanding landscape of sorrow across the city.
+The obituary list grew longer, reflecting an expanding landscape of sorrow across the city.

 Despite the reality of what was unfolding, some officials tried to maintain morale, often proclaiming that the epidemic was slowing; it was “lessening;” it would soon be over.